Positivity of divisors on blown-up projective spaces, I: Preliminary results and conjectures

-We denote by $X_{s,(0)}$ the blow-up of $\PP^n$ in the points of $\mathcal{S}$ and by $E_i$ the exceptional divisor of $p_i$, for all $i$.
-The index $(0)$ indicates that the space $\PP^n$ is blown-up in $0$-dimensional cycles.
-The Picard group of $X_{s,(0)}$ is spanned by the class of a general hyperplane, $H$, and the classes of the exceptional divisors $E_{i}$, $i=1,\dots,s$.
+Assume $\mathcal{S}$ consists of points in general position.
+We denote by $X_{s}$ the blow-up of $\PP^n$ in the points of $\mathcal{S}$ and by $E_i$ the exceptional divisor of $p_i$, for all $i$.
+The Picard group of $X_{s}$ is spanned by the class of a general hyperplane, $H$, and the classes of the exceptional divisors $E_{i}$, $i=1,\dots,s$.